 If you’re afraid of the supernatural, might we suggest avoiding the Bakerloo line from now on?
 In the pantheon of haunted underground stations, Elephant & Castle makes a strong case to top the list.
 The station is no stranger to odd tapping noises, footsteps made by invisible people, and doors being thrown open without warning.
 But the most chilling tale has to be that of a young woman who is seen boarding trains, but never appears to leave them.

 Unlike the others on this list, there are no suggested explanations for the ghostly woman and her everlasting Oyster card.
 To our mind, that just makes it even creepier.

 Ok, so no trains have been through the abandoned British Museum station in over eighty years.
 However, the sheer malevolence of its resident ghost means that this is a truly terrifying haunted underground stop.
 Many people believe that the long-abandoned British Museum tunnels are haunted by the ghost of the Egyptian god Amun-ra.
 He’s no Casper the friendly ghost, either; people have blamed him for the disappearance of two women from neighbouring Holborn station in 1935.

 The rumour goes that there’s a secret tunnel connecting the Egyptian room at the British Museum to Holborn.
 Logic suggests that the ghost of Amun-ra has been using this tunnel to travel to Holborn and snatch tube passengers to take back to his lair.
-Since Secret London HQ is in Holborn, this one has us a little more worried than the rest!
+Since Secret London HQ used to be in Holborn, this one had us a little more worried than the rest!